akash-network/website/src/content/Docs/validators/akash-validator-with-tmkms-and-stunnel/index.md

 ### Overview

 - In this section we will verify the state of the Akash Validator following successful integration of TMKMS and Stunnel
-- Use Cloudmos Deploy for the validations in this section
+- Use Akash Console for the validations in this section

 ### Verify Stunnel Proxy Service

-- Navigate into your Akash Validator deployment within Cloudmos
+- Navigate into your Akash Validator deployment within Akash Console
 - Enter the `LOGS` tab of the deployment
 - From the `Services` drop down menu > select `proxy`
 - With Stunnel logs isolated we should see successful TLS connection messages such as the examples below